lnrs/Ethos_Dev/README.md

 # Ethos_Dev
-Windows Installation of the Ethos product with in-development features
+Windows Installation of the Coplogic Ethos product with in-development features